 We also have wired-only options (ParallelSync cable), as these cables transmit instantaneous analogue signals, there is no latency.
 All hardware options require extra hardware, hence the name, and parallel ports are unfortunately generally not incorporated in modern laptops anymore.
 Therefore, it can be more convenient to use a software-based synchronization approach.

-In the following paragraphs we will describe a simple step by step procedure how to send software events to Oxysoft.
 Any software package that can access the DCOM interface can send triggers to Oxysoft.
 Since Oxysoft 3.0.103 this feature is implemented in Oxysoft, if you would like to use this feature too for older software versions, please contact our application specialists.
-As an illustration of this feature two examples show the implementation in both Matlab and E-Prime.
-This enables both Matlab and E-Prime to directly send trigger signals to Oxysoft for synchronization of the datastreams and as analysis aid.
+This enables e.g. Matlab and E-Prime to directly send trigger signals to Oxysoft for synchronization of the datastreams and as analysis aid.

 To summarize, the following steps have to be performed for automated triggering to Oxysoft.